gerstrong/Commander-Genius/README.md

    the vsync might help in some ocasions.
 Also check if OpenGL is enabled or disabled.

 Q: Strange DPI Setttings on Windows 10?

-a: If you use different DPI Settings and have graphical issues using CG, it's recommended to right click on the executable on CGenius, click Properties, Compatibility, Change high DPI settings, and set High DPI scaling override to Application.
+A: If you use different DPI Settings and have graphical issues using CG, it's recommended to right click on the executable on CGenius, click Properties, Compatibility, Change high DPI settings, and set High DPI scaling override to Application.
    Not doing that might result in black screen on CGenius on some screens in fullscreen mode.

+Q: What about the run actions?

+A: It is disabled by default.
+Feel free to assign it.
+This action when its button is held down will make Keen run very fast (Only Keen 1-6).
+   It might break some levels though, because these game never were meant to have such feature.
+It is still cool though.

 Q: What about Keen Dreams?

 A: You can already play it through.
 Never thought we would support that one day, but NY00123 made it possible.
    Not all versions are supported, but the supported version has a few